10 Popular Siding for Garage Options: What is the Best?

 2. Fiber Cement Siding

 Fiber Cement Siding panels are made out of cement.
 However, cement by itself is brittle and does not have flexural strength.
-So, either plant fibers or treated wood flake particles are incorporated as reinforcement and to provide tensile strength.
+So, either plant fibers or treated wood flake particles are incorporated as reinforcement to provide tensile strength.

-Fiber Cement Boards typically contain 40-60% cement, 20-30% fillers, 10-15% mica and 8-10% fibers or treated wood particles.
+Fiber Cement Boards typically contain 40-60% cement, 20-30% fillers, 10-15% mica, and 8-10% fibers or treated wood particles.

 Fiber Cement Sidings have gained popularity in recent years as they offer a range of benefits when it comes to cladding for garage exterior walls.